Konza Prairie Biological Station

+Protected area in the Flint Hills, Kansas, U.S.

 The Konza Prairie Biological Station is a 8,616 acre protected area of native tallgrass prairie in the Flint Hills of northeastern Kansas.
 "Konza" is an alternative name for the Kansa or Kaw Indians who inhabited this area until the mid-19th century.
 The Konza Prairie is owned by The Nature Conservancy and Kansas State University.

 Geography

 Konza Prairie is located within the largest remaining area of unplowed tallgrass prairie in North America, the Flint Hills.
 It is located approximately 10 km south of Manhattan, Kansas and its southern boundary parallels Interstate 70.
 A scenic overlook exists on the preserve's eastern boundary along K-177.

 The site is topographically complex with an elevation range from 1050 to 1457 ft (320 to 444 m).
 In addition to the dominant tallgrass prairie, Konza contains forest, claypan, shrub and riparian communities.
 Limestone outcrops are found throughout the landscape.

 Climate

 It has a continental climate characterized by warm, wet summers and dry, cold winters.
 Average annual precipitation (32.9 in, 835 mm) is sufficient to support woodland or savanna vegetation; consequently, drought, fire and grazing are important in maintaining this grassland.